Exotic & Specialty Leathers: Suede, Nubuck, Patent & More

 The Hemming Leather Laptop Bag is the right choice for professionals who carry a laptop and need a bag that holds up on the daily commute.
 Full-grain leather means it won't start peeling at the seams after a year of use, which is a common failure point of bonded leather alternatives.

 The Welch Briefcase works as a messenger-style option for those who prefer a cross-body carry.
 Structured enough for meetings, practical enough for everyday use.
+The Faust Leather Camera Bag is a crossbody messenger built for photographers who need organized, protected carry in a full-grain leather shell that keeps up on the street.
 Explore the full leather work bags collection for the complete range.

 The Erling Leather Sling Bag is a compact crossbody built for people who want quality leather without a full-size bag.
 Full-grain construction, minimal footprint, maximum utility.